Down Round: Everything You Need to Know

 Up rounds are exciting for everyone, but down rounds can be an important way to let the company know that something has to change.
 Just make sure you put the money to good use, remember to think in the long-term, and build your business so that next time, your company's value will go up.

 If you have any questions about a down round, you can post your question or legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel attended law schools such as Harvard Law and Yale Law, and they average 14 years of legal experience.
-They have worked with or on behalf of companies such as Stripe, Google, and Twilio.
+They have worked with or on behalf of companies such as Menlo Ventures, Google, and Airbnb.